bballdave025/mendeleev-spelling-bee/README.md

 Tl Tm Ts U V W Xe Y Yb Zn Zr
 ```

-(I'm not going to make it look like the actual periodic table, right now.)
+(I'm not going to make it look like the actual periodic table, right now, no matter how tempting it is.)

 (It would have been more efficient to put the output of `lynx` into a string, but I don't think it would have been as clear.)